 Art Editing Modernism

-Welcome to the first publication emerging from the Imprints of the New Modernist Editing (INME).
+Welcome to Imprints of the New Modernist Editing (INME).
 The INME project is funded by the Arts and Humanities Research Council, and follows on from the New Modernist Editing Network.
 It provided a range of opportunities for writers, artists, editors and proofreaders, designers, publishers and interested members of the general public to come together, to share their insights and approaches to relationships between text, image and editing, and to put these into practical application.

 Questions explored by the project events included: